SE-PRO/WEB_DEV/README.md

 # Project Description
 The project has been created with the aim to provide a platform for people who faced gender discrimination to share their story.
 It has been designed as a part of the Sustainable Development Goal- Gender Equality.

+##Functionalities
+Anyone can read existing articles and forums.
+But if they want to add an article or comment then the user has to login with anonymous username.

 ### Installing
 Find the master branch and clone (only) those files.